holtcochran/PPOL5206-FinalProject/README.md

 #### SQL
 A text file containing some of the SQL queries we used for EDA and summary/descriptive statistics (*sql_summary_stats*)

+---
+## Other
-## Report
+### Report
-A succint reporting detailing our motiviation, data, methodology, results, and analysis can be found in the *Report* folder.
-A PDF and Word version of the report are available.
+A reporting detailing our motiviation, data, methodology, results, and analysis can be found in the *Report* folder.
+A PDF and Word version of the report are available

+### Website
+A GitHub pages website showing a succint and readable overview of our project can be found [here](https://sec178.github.io/ppol5206_presapproval.github.io/)